france_nice_french_banner_doe.png

 Program Description

-This 6-credit, 4-week program is open to all undergraduate students who wish to experience the French Riviera while taking cultural and artistic classes.
-Based in the beautiful city of Nice, hub of the French Riviera by the Mediterranean sea, the program offers on site-classes complemented by homestay with host families.
+This 6-credit, 4-week program is open to all students who wish to experience the French Riviera while taking language, cultural, and artistic classes.
+Based in the beautiful city of Nice, hub of the French Riviera by the Mediterranean sea, the program offers on-site classes complemented by homestays with host families, providing a safe environment for our students.

 Location Description